 This one isn't about cost or performance, it's about safety.

-People have been avoiding phthalates ("BPA") for years, but evidence is showing that all plastics contain potentially dangerous chemicals that build up in our bodies and can cause problems.
-Every time you cut on a plastic cutting board, tiny shards of plastic can be released, and they can end up in your food, then in your body.
+People have been avoiding phthalates ("BPA") for years, but evidence now shows that all plastics contain potentially dangerous chemicals that build up in our bodies and can cause all kinds of health problems.
+Every time you cut on a plastic cutting board, tiny shards of plastic are released, and they can end up in your food, then in your body.

-There are a lot of plastics that we should avoid, but switching from a plastic to a wood cutting board is an easy way to reduce the amount of plastics you ingest.
+There are a lot of plastic products that we should avoid, but switching from a plastic to a wood cutting board is an easy way to reduce the amount of plastics you ingest.

 And no, you can't put a wooden cutting board in the dishwasher, but the couple of minutes it takes to wash it is worth the knowledge that you're not ingesting any plastics.